 1Password vs. LastPass

 LastPass is now joined by 1Password in being the top password management software application.
 You can expect a wide range of security features from a top-performing platform.
-But it’s also known for some of its standouts, including the ability to automatically change passwords without having to do it manually, multiple account recovery for whenever you lose your master password, and emergency access to your vault that has been assigned to trusted contacts, and the ability to instantly recover your master password.
+It’s also well-known for its outstanding features, such as the ability to change passwords automatically without needing to manually do so, multiple account recovery in case you lose your master password, emergency access to your vault that has been assigned to trusted contacts, and the ability to instantly recover your master password.

-LastPass offers a total of five plans, with three of them for personal use and the remaining two for business purposes.
+LastPass offers five plans.
+Three of the plans are for personal use, and two for business.
 It offers a free plan, which lets users maximize their basic password storage capabilities unlike 1Password.
-LastPass also offers a Premium plan for $3.00/month, and a work-focused Teams plan for $4.00.
+LastPass, additionally, has a Premium plan that costs $3.00/month and the work-focused Teams plan at only $4.00.

-Both password managers employ a high-quality 256-bit AES encryption system.
+Both password managers use an industry-grade 256-bit AES encryption system.
 Their combined security should be stronger because they are both popular with online users.
-1Password goes one step further by offering the Secret Key function, which keeps you secure.
+But 1Password takes a step further in keeping you protected through the Secret Key function.

-Both also work across all major platforms and devices you could think of; the only outlier, however, is that 1Password offers a native PC application, whereas LastPass relies heavily on browser plug-ins.
+Both work on all major platforms and devices.
+The only exception is 1Password, which offers a native application for PC, while LastPass heavily relies on browser plug-ins.
 LastPass does support multi-factor authentication, as does 1Password, but the former does it better than the latter, as the former may have problems with this feature.

-Although we appreciate LastPass’s abilities as a top password manager it is not difficult to see its limitations.
+While we can appreciate LastPass’s capabilities as a top password manager, it’s not that difficult to notice its set of impediments.
 Firstly, its storage and file size limits are much smaller at up to 1GB and 50MB, respectively, compared to 1Password’s 1BG and 2GB.